Get a leg-up onto the housing ladder

 What you need to consider when transferring your Help to Buy ISA

-- A Lifetime ISA must be open for 12 months before you can use it to buy your first home
+A Lifetime ISA must be open and funded for 12 months before you can use it to buy your first home.

 Accessing your Lifetime ISA

-- Once your Help to Buy ISA has transferred to your Lifetime ISA, from 6 April 2018 you will be able to withdraw money free of charge if you’re buying your first home, if you’re over 60 or if you’re terminally ill.
-If you withdraw under any other circumstances, a 25% government withdrawal charge will apply – which could mean you get back less than you put in
+Once your Help to Buy ISA has transferred to your Lifetime ISA, you’re only able to withdraw money free of charge if you’re buying your first home, if you’re over 60 or if you’re terminally ill.
+If you withdraw under any other circumstances, a government withdrawal charge of 20% (25% from 6 April 2021) will apply – which could mean you get back less than you put in.

 A Lifetime ISA can also be used to save for later in life.
 If you choose to save in a Lifetime ISA instead of enrolling, or contributing to your workplace pension scheme, you will miss out on the benefit of your employer’s contributions to that scheme and your current and future entitlement to means tested benefits may be affected.